-6.8 Facilities required for clearance controls and operation of control services
+6.7 Facilities required for clearance controls and operation of control services

-- 6.8.1 The public authorities shall provide sufficient facilities and services, without charge, during working hours established by those authorities. - Note 1: Under CAR AIS Aeronautical Information Services, San Marino is obligated to publish the types and hours of clearance services (customs, immigration, health) at their international airports. - Note 2:In addition to services referred to above, airport operators or aircraft operators may wish to offer enhanced services to users (passengers, aircraft operators and other parties that would benefit from the proposed premium service), either on a free or a fee-paid, voluntary basis.
-Where a fee will be assessed, it should be limited to that necessary to recover the cost for the service provided. - 6.8.2 The Authority should consider making arrangements with other States to station representatives of that State in San Marino in order to pre-examine aircraft, passengers, baggage, crew, and cargo, for customs, immigration, public health and animal and plant quarantine purposes, prior to departure when such action will facilitate clearance upon arrival in San Marino.
+- 6.7.1 [The public authorities shall provide control services, without charge, during working hours established by those authorities.] - Note 1: Under CAR AIS Aeronautical Information Services, San Marino is obligated to publish the types and hours of clearance services (customs, immigration, health) at their international airports. - Note 2:In addition to services referred to above, airport operators or aircraft operators may wish to offer enhanced services to users (passengers, aircraft operators and other parties that would benefit from the proposed premium service), either on a free or a fee-paid, voluntary basis. [] - 6.7.2 The Authority should consider making arrangements with other States to station representatives of that State in San Marino in order to pre-examine aircraft, passengers, baggage, crew, and cargo, for customs, immigration, public health and animal and plant quarantine purposes, prior to departure when such action will facilitate clearance upon arrival in San Marino.

-6.9 Unruly passengers
+6.8 Unruly passengers

-- 6.9.1 The public authorities shall, to deter and prevent unruly behaviour, promote passenger awareness of the unacceptability and possible legal consequences of unruly or disruptive behaviour in aviation facilities and on board aircraft. - 6.9.2 The public authorities shall take measures to ensure that relevant personnel are provided training to identify and manage unruly passenger situations.
+- 6.8.1 [The public authorities shall, in cooperation with airport operators and aircraft operators, promote passenger awareness of the unacceptability and possible legal consequences of unruly or disruptive behaviour at airports and on board aircraft to deter and prevent unruly and disruptive behaviour. - 6.8.2 The public authorities shall take measures, in cooperation with airport operators and aircraft operators, to ensure that relevant personnel are trained to identify and manage unruly and disruptive passenger situations.]

-6.10 Passenger amenities
+6.9 Passenger amenities

-- 6.10.1 The public authorities should, where traffic justifies, ensure that airport operators provide suitable childcare facilities in passenger terminals, and that they are clearly indicated by signage and are easily accessible. - 6.10.2 Where San Marino restricts the import or export of funds of other States public authorities should provide for the issuance to travellers of certificates showing the amounts of such funds in their possession upon entering San Marino and should permit such travellers, upon surrender of such certificates prior to leaving San Marino, to take such funds with them.
-Inscription on the travel document may serve the same purpose. - 6.10.3 Should San Marino restrict the import of its own currency public authorities should ensure that facilities are available for passengers to deposit any excess amount at the international airport of entry and, upon departure, to reclaim the deposited amount, at the same point or at any other designated point. - 6.10.4 The public authorities should ensure that an airport operator or service provider(s), as appropriate, provide(s) passengers with information on ground transportation available at the airport. - 6.10.5 The public authorities shall provide, at such times as to meet the needs of the travelling public, adequate facilities at international airports for the legal exchange of funds of other States through governmental agencies or shall authorise private agencies to do so.
+6.9.1 The public authorities should, where traffic justifies, ensure that airport operators provide suitable childcare facilities in passenger terminals, and that they are clearly indicated by signage and are easily accessible.

+- [] - 6.9.2 The public authorities should ensure that an airport operator or service provider(s), as appropriate, provide(s) passengers with information on ground transportation available at the airport. - 6.9.3 The public authorities shall provide, at such times as to meet the needs of the travelling public, adequate facilities at international airports for the legal exchange of funds of other States through governmental agencies or shall authorise private agencies to do so.
 These facilities shall be available to arriving and departing passengers.